eczarny/sparkler/README.markdown

     /Library/Frameworks/

+In  addition to Sparkle, [RegexKit] [2] and [ZeroKit] [3] are also required when building  Emergence.
+Place  RegexKit in the default location and be sure to put ZeroKit in the same directory as Sparkle.

-Finally,  please  be  sure to download and install [RegexKit] [2].
-If everything worked the Xcode build should succeed.
+If everything is in its proper place the Xcode build should succeed.

 # What if I find a bug, or what if I want to help?